gitmikex/Agility/f5-agility-lab-master/docs/class5/module2/module2.rst

 -  Click on Deploy button again to confirm and observe completion

-   What we have done so far, is to deploy the 2\ :sup:`nd` change made to the HA pair in task 5.1, since we only deployed 1\ :sup:`st` change.
+   What we have done so far, is to deploy the 2\ :sup:`nd` change made to the HA pair in task 5.1, in which only the 1st change to add pool member was deployed to BIG-IP.

 2. Next, we will do a restore of the configurations on the HA pair, by rolling back one of the two changes we just made.